HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-13-Lung Cancer Diagnosis Clinical Decision Support System.md

 ![Alt text](/images/medipixel/mp_chest_gui.png)

 ##### Tasks
-I was involved in this project as a project leader.
-I was in charge of designing overall process and data flow.
+I was involved in this project as a project leader who is in charge of designing overall process and data flow.
-Initial conditions of the project were not sufficient.
-My team consisted of just 3 members including junior engineer.
-Furthermore there were many instances of lost time while my team was preparing for this project.
-As we had limited time and resources, I had to specify what we were supposed to to and what we were not supposed to do.

 I decided to approach this project in practical view.
-Most of processes in deep learning system are formulaic, I did not put many effort to design a system structure.
+Since most of processes in deep learning system are formulaic, I did not put many effort to design a system structure.
-Also making totally new model were excluded from selections.
-Instead of it, we put more time to find high performance model adopted in medical domain and improve that model.
+Also making totally new model was excluded from selections.
+Instead, we put more time finding high performance model adopted in medical domain and improving it.

 ##### Dataset
 It is one of the most important issues in deep learning system to gather and handle proper dataset.
 We utilized several dataset of hospitals involved with [Asan Medical Center](http://eng.amc.seoul.kr/gb/lang/main.do) and open dataset like [NLST](https://biometry.nci.nih.gov/cdas/nlst/) to improve performance of the system.
-There were some issues with datasets below
+There were some issues with datasets as follow
-* Data format was different(especially open data-set)
+* Different data format(especially open data-set)
-* Data modality like resolution of CT was different
+* Different data modality such as resolution of CT
-* The number of malignant nodules was so overwhelmingly numerous than benign nodules
+* Overwhelmingly numerous malignant nodules(more than benign nodules)
-* It was hard to find totally negative data which did not have any nodule
+* Difficulty on finding totally negative data which did not have any nodule

 ###### Preprocess
-We had to preprocess heterogeneous set through one pipeline.
+We had to preprocess heterogeneous data set through one pipeline.
 Basically, it was necessary to reconstruct and normalize from 2d DICOM slices to 3d voxel data.
-As this task was expected to take a long time, it had to be done in advance, and results must be saved in hard disk before regular training.
+Since this task was expected to take a long time, it had to be done in advance, and results must be saved in hard disk before proceed regular training process.
 Main process was like below.
 * Perform 3D reconstruction with thickness of 1mm
 * Set Hounsfield Unit between -1200 and 600